AlexeyMatveev686/office-js-api/Enumerations/XlUnderlineStyle.md

 ## Example

-This example specifys that the single underlining is applied to the font.
+This example specify that the single underlining is applied to the font.

 ```javascript
 oFont.SetUnderline("xlUnderlineStyleSingle");